Ojay97-hub/black-jack-game/README.md

 #### SOLVED BUGS

-1. Returning "BUSTED" as a string in the players turn:
+##### Returning "BUSTED" as a string in the players turn:

-- Caused a type error because it changed the expected return type of the function.
+Caused a type error because it changed the expected return type of the function.
 The code expected the players_turn to return a list of cards (the player's hand) rather than string.

-2. When busted and player plays again - hands are not displayed:
+##### When busted and player plays again - hands are not displayed:

-- This was due to the fact that return player's hand was missing, as this ensures hands are displayed.
+This was due to the fact that return player's hand was missing, as this ensures hands are displayed.

 ### REMAINING BUGS

-- No remaining bugs
+No remaining bugs other than:

+- Emojis are clipped on safari and firefox

 ### VALIDATOR TESTING